 After we ate a nice breakfast below deck, we received a short security rundown and then took off.
 We were excited to be on the water and scanned the horizon for any type of wildlife.
 Besides the group of frigate birds following our boat, we didn’t see too much.
 However, we still enjoyed the sprays of water on our face and the smell of the sea.
 After two hours on the sailboat, we had arrived.

-Hiking to the Viewpoint
+Hiking To The Viewpoint

 The first part of the tour on Bartolome started with a hike up a series of wooden walkways and staircases.
 We stopped at various platforms to hear about the ecology and geology of the area, for folks to catch their breath, and take a few pictures.
 This island is young, so vegetation is in short supply, while evidence of lava flows is abundant.
 While inhospitable, it creates a stunning foreground for taking in the bright blue and green waters of the surrounding Pacific.
 Finally, we got to the top of the island.
 I think it speaks for itself.
 Look at that view! 😍

-Looking for Penguins on Bartolome
+Looking For Penguins On Bartolome

 Next we were taken on the dinghy to look for the penguins.
 Who the heck even knew penguins existed in the Galapagos?!?
 We had no idea!
 Our guide explained that there are only 12 penguins that live in the colony at Bartolome, but they are more abundant on other more remote islands in the Galapagos.
 After gliding around the area in our little boat, we see them!
 Well 2 of them.
 They are soooo adorable.
 Check them out!